suhyeok-jang/FT-CADIS/README.md

 bash train_imagenet.sh --ngpus [NUM OF GPUS] --noise 1.00 --blr 4e-4 --batch 16 --accum_iter 4 --lbd 2.0 \
 --weight_decay 0.01 --weight_decay_end 0.1 --layer_decay 0.9
 ```
-- The default base learning rate `blr` and coefficient for masked adversarial loss `lbd` are provided in [our paper](https://openreview.net/pdf?id=99GovbuMcP).
 - Here the efffective batch size is 128:
     - It is calucated as `ngpus` x `batch` per gpu x `accum_iter` // `num_noises`
     - Increase `accum_iter` to maintain the effective batch size if VRAM or the number of GPUs is limited.
+- Other default hyperparameter setups are provided in [our paper](https://openreview.net/pdf?id=99GovbuMcP).
 - To resume fine-tuning from a specific checkpoint, use the `resume` and `load_from` arguments.
     ```
     bash train_cifar10.sh --ngpus [NUM OF GPUS] --noise 1.00 --blr 1e-4 --batch 32 --accum_iter 4 --lbd 4.0 \